jrpotter/notebook/calculus/limits.md

 %%ANKI
 Basic
 What does it mean for the limit of a composed function to take on an indeterminate form?
-Back: Its limit cannot be computed via the normal limit arithmetic properties.
+Back: Its limit cannot be computed via the algebraic limit theorem.
 Reference: _Wikipedia_.
 “Indeterminate form.”
 December 30, 2025. [https://en.wikipedia.org/w/index.php?title=Indeterminate_form](https://en.wikipedia.org/w/index.php?title=Indeterminate_form&oldid=1330271191).
 <!--ID: 1772290190184-->
 END%%